JetBrains/Qodana/topics/pricing.md

 ### Which licenses are integrated into CI/CD pipelines?

-All Qodana licenses support integration with the CI/CD solutions already described in the [](ci.md) section.
+All %product% licenses support integration with the CI/CD solutions described in the [](ci.md) section.